-Take any mental health-related short courses online and you’ll find out that emotional distress can also manifest in difficulty making decisions.
-This could relate to the confusion, memory problems, anxiety, judgement or simply not caring about the outcome - all of which potentially point towards the need for counselling.
+Take any mental health-related short courses online, and you’ll find out that emotional distress can also manifest in difficulty making decisions.
+This could relate to confusion, memory problems, anxiety, judgement or simply not caring about the outcome - all of which potentially point towards the need for counselling.

 Sign #3 - Withdrawing Socially

-As counselling courses show us, exactly the same considerations need to be made with the elderly as with everyone else.
+As counselling courses show us, precisely the same considerations need to be made with the elderly as with everyone else.
 We all need a certain amount of social interaction, which doesn’t really change as we age.
 So, if the person you’re caring for withdraws socially, it could represent the early stages of a mental or emotional problem they may need help with.

 Sign #4 - Going Off Their Food

-When emotional or mental issues take hold, they can be overwhelming to the person involved, which can lead to a lack of enjoyment in the usual things that make them happy - like food.
-Anxiety is often associated with nausea too, so it’s understandable that appetite is impacted for some.
+When emotional or mental issues take hold, they can overwhelm the person involved, leading to a lack of enjoyment in the usual things that make them happy - like food.
+Anxiety is often associated with nausea, too, so it’s understandable that appetite is impacted for some.
 It could just be that they need to talk to someone.

 Sign #5 - Aggressive Behaviour

-When engaging in counselling courses, you’ll discover many different ways in which emotional or mental distress can manifest, such as aggressive behaviour - particularly when it’s out of character.
-This doesn’t necessarily mean violent behaviour (although it can happen), as unusually aggressive language can point towards a change in mental state.
-Another big red flag.
+When engaging in counselling courses, you’ll discover many different ways in which emotional or mental distress can manifest, such as aggressive behaviour - mainly when it’s out of character.
+This doesn’t necessarily mean violent behaviour (although it can happen), as unusually aggressive language can point towards a change in mental state—another big red flag.

 Interested In Being a Seniors Counsellor?
 Train With OCA!

-Counsellors working with the elderly get to enjoy a role with an immense amount of job satisfaction, so it’s perhaps no surprise that it’s a popular career choice.
-If you’re considering joining the profession, we’re here to tell you that training for the role has never been easier or more convenient thanks to counselling courses like our Introduction to Relationship Counselling Certificate.
+Counsellors working with the elderly get to enjoy a role with immense job satisfaction, so it's perhaps no surprise that it’s a popular career choice.
+If you’re considering joining the profession, we're here to tell you that training for the role has never been easier or more convenient thanks to counselling courses like our Introduction to Relationship Counselling Micro-Credential.